How to help the Hawaii volcano victims

 - Food Basket launches the Lava Flow Evacuees Aid Fund

+(CNN)Since the Kilauea volcano erupted on Hawaii's Big Island on the May 3rd, residents have faced an ongoing disaster.

+Volcanic tremors have continued to rock the island at the rate of 1 earthquake per hour.
+The biggest so far was a 6.9-magnitude earthquake May 4th.

-(CNN)The Kilauea volcano eruption on Hawaii's Big island has destroyed 35 structures, including at least 26 homes.
-As many as 1,700 residents of Leilani Estates and Lanipuna Gardens have been ordered to evacuate their neighborhoods, where 12 fissures have opened and unleashed hazardous fumes and flowing lava that cannot be stopped.
+21 fissures have opened and unleashed hazardous fumes and flowing lava that cannot be stopped.
+So far, 37 structures have been destroyed, including at least 26 homes.
+As many as 1,700 residents of Leilani Estates and Lanipuna Gardens have been ordered to evacuate their neighborhoods, where 12 of these fissures have opened.
+The evacuees do not know when they would be able to return home, or even if they will be able to recognize neighborhoods now transformed by lava.

 And the disaster is still unfolding.
-Geologists expect the eruptions to continue, and volcanic tremors are rocking the island at the rate of 1 earthquake per hour.
-The biggest so far was a 6.9-magnitude earthquake on Friday.
+On Tuesday the US Geological Survey issued a red alert, warning that a major eruption could be imminent.
+Plumes of ash and smoke rose 21,000 feet Wednesday, and an explosive eruption that began Thursday is expected to blanket the area in ash.

 How to help